js-arias/gm-muller-2022/README.md

 extended with the volcanic provinces from Johansson et al. (2018).
 It is stored in the file `muller-pixels-xxx.tab` in which `xxx` is used to indicate the resolution.

+### Plate motion model

+The plate motion model
+(or rotation model)
+was based on the tectonic rule optimized rotation model of Müller et al. (2022).

+The model is stored in the file `muller-motion-xxx-5.tab`, in which `xxx` is the pixel resolution, and 5 is the time resolution (in million years).

 ## Citation and data license